Backing up a Liferay Installation

 Liferay stores configuration files, search indexes, and cache information in a folder called

-data in Liferay Home.
+/data in Liferay Home.
 If you’re using the File System store or the Advanced File System store, the media repository is stored here (by default) too.
 You should always back up the contents of your Liferay Home folder.

 If you’ve modified the location where the Document Library stores files, you should also back up this location.

-That about covers the file system locations Liferay uses.
+That covers the file system locations Liferay uses.
 Next, let’s discuss how to back up Liferay’s database.

-Backing up Liferay’s database
+Backing up Liferay’s Database